Horse Focus Camp

 Desire.
 Choosing the best program for a particular child can sometimes be a challenge.
 Horse Focus is an intensive program for riders who already have experience as well as a desire to "really get out and ride."

 Comfort.
 As in all our programs for children, our goal is for each child to succeed and to have a positive camp experience which is safe and enjoyable for the participant.
-Only sign up a child who wants to participate in this program and who understands and commits independently to all the prerequisites.
+Participants need to be at ease and open with the animals.
+Horses can sense when a rider is tense or fearful.
+The development of a safe partnership between horse and rider is only successful when the child feels comfortable.
+Only sign up a child who wants to participate in this program, who meets the grade requirement, and who understands and commits independently to all the prerequisites.

-Open Range Riding.
-What we do is open-range riding.
-The group walks and trots on trails and through meadows not usually in a line.
+Open-Range Riding.
+What we do is "open-range riding."
+Not usually in a line, the group walks and trots on trails and through forests and meadows.
 Each rider turns and moves the horse independently.
-Our horses are trained to be responsive to the rider.
-Each rider learns to partner with a horse that is alert to the rider’s signals.
-Since the safety of your child, his/ her horse, the other children and the other horses is paramount, every rider needs to be able to focus on the horse’s signals in many different situations.
+Our horses are trained to be responsive to the rider, and each rider must learn to partner with a horse that is alert to the rider’s signals.
+Every rider needs to be able to focus on the horse’s signals in various situations.
+Safety is paramount for your child, his/her horse, the other children, and the other horses.
 Many other children's riding programs may be in a riding ring where the fence defines the outside boundary of the horse's space to move within.
 Riding at The Colorado Mountain Ranch does not include this containment.
-It is NOT riding horses with specific habits such as going around and around the ring or doing mainly just one or two specific moves.
-Our horses and riders just "get out and ride" in the spirit of riding the open range in the old West.
+Riding at CMR is NOT riding horses that have learned specific habits such as going around and around the ring or doing mainly just one or two specific moves.
+The attention, focus, and determination of the rider is of greatest importance in order to just "get out and ride" in the spirit of riding the open range in the old West.

 Good Listener and Learner.
-The rider MUST listen well and pay close attention to the teaching, suggestions and coaching of the instructor.
-Each child must be able to learn to manage him or herself, the horse, and their personal horse-rider combination without compromising the safety of self, horse or others.
+The rider MUST listen well, pay close attention, and respond to the teaching, suggestions and coaching of the instructor.
+Each child must be able to learn to manage him or herself, the horse, and their personal horse-rider combination without compromising the safety of self, horse, or others.

 Partnering with the Horse.
-In our style of Western riding, the rider must partner with the horse to support the horse's own natural alertness, while also staying in charge.
+In our style of Western riding, the rider must partner with the horse to support the horse's own natural alertness, while also staying confident.
+Learning to communicate with the horse through a variety of cues simultaneously - using thoughts, eyes, voice, legs, balance, pressure, and reins.
 Reining needs to be lighter and less controlling, especially when compared to English style.
 There needs to be conscious rein management in order to use minimal pressure on the bit or bosal.
 These techniques require constant attention and effort.

 Questions to ask before registering for Horse Focus